hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol04-5.md

   Explanation

   Advanced Malware Protection (AMP) for Endpoints offers a variety of lists, referred to as Outbreak Control, that allow you to customize it to your needs.
-The main lists are: Simple Custom Detections, Blocked Applications, Allowed Applications, Advanced Custom Detections, and IP Blocked and Allowed Lists.
+The main lists are: <span style="color: #bb6600;">Simple Custom Detections, Blocked Applications, Allowed Applications, Advanced Custom Detections, and IP Blocked and Allowed Lists</span>.

   A Simple Custom Detection list is similar to a blocked list.
 These are files that you want to detect and quarantine.